 The latter offer limited free services as a means to tempt you to move on to a premium plan.
 These are legitimately free services and some are indeed, highly usable.
 For example, Windscribe offers a free VPN service with a limitation of 10GB/mo of data.

-If you are looking for a free plan (see our list of favorite Free VPNs), find one that also offers premium step-up plans.
+If you are looking for a free plan, find one that also offers premium step-up plans.
 I’d like to suggest an alternative though, and that is to consider one of the premium plans instead.
 There are fantastic choices in this category available for a pittance.

 Surfshark for example, is a relatively newer service that has been a star-studded performer so far.
-I’ve used it for over a year now and for the price ($1.99/mo) I paid at the time it’s simply wonderful.
-Even at its current price of $2.49/mo this is a deal that’s really hard to beat.
+I’ve used it for over a year now and for the price I paid at the time it’s simply wonderful.
+Even at its current increased price – this is a deal that’s really hard to beat.

 Conclusion: VPN or Proxy?